Fairy Light Nights

 Fairy Light Nights is the collective term for a large number of acoustic gigs performed by All About Eve between January 2000 and February 2002.
 The name stems from the fact that fairy lights were hung from the music and microphone stands.
-Two live albums were released during this time, one as Fairy Light Nights in 2000 (sometimes referred to as Fairy Light Nights 1) and Fairy Light Nights 2 a year later.
-These recordings were also later released as a double album, Acoustic Nights, in 2003.
+Two live albums were released during this time, Fairy Light Nights in 2000 (sometimes referred to as Fairy Light Nights 1) and Fairy Light Nights 2 a year later.
+These recordings were later released as a double album, Acoustic Nights, in 2003.

 The "Fairy Light Night" concerts featured a simple line-up of Julianne Regan on lead vocals, Marty Willson-Piper on a variety of acoustic guitars and backing vocals, and Andy Cousin on electric bass or acoustic 12-string guitar, with occasional guest appearances by other musicians.

 Background

-In late 1999 All About Eve played three fully electric reunion concerts in support of The Mission.
-During this time Willson-Piper persuaded Regan to keep the group going and do a few acoustic gigs.
+In late 1999, All About Eve played three fully electric reunion concerts supporting The Mission.
+During this time, Willson-Piper persuaded Regan to keep the group going and do a few acoustic gigs.
 The rationale for choosing acoustic gigs included Willson-Piper's previous experience of doing them himself, the lower cost (the band at this time being wholly self-funded) and the fact that, at that point, the band had no drummer - Mark Price not being able to leave Del Amitri on a long-term basis.

-The very first Fairy Light Night was on 25 January 2000 at the Warwick Arts Centre in Regan's hometown of Coventry.
+The first Fairy Light Night was on 25 January 2000 at the Warwick Arts Centre in Regan's hometown of Coventry.